Web31lenayeee/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The document object model. it's a representation of everything you see on the browser that is language agnostic and translates everything you see to be functional.

 2. What is an event?

+An event is a when something on the browser on the browser is triggered.
+This can be a click, hover, keyboard letter type, etc.

 3. What is an event listener?

+An event listener is a function that runs when an event is triggered.
+Example: an image zooming in or out when you scroll on it when the mouse is hovered over it.

 4. Why would we convert a NodeList into an Array?

+So you can manipulate the data

 5. What is a component?

+A component is a batch of code created so that you can keep you code DRY. example of a component is a user profile block, taking in data from an api so that you don't have to build out a block for each user on an array of data of an api you're pulling from

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [x] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product

 Your finished project must include all of the following requirements:

-* [ ] Look through the HTML code and familiarize yourself with the different sections.
+* [x] Look through the HTML code and familiarize yourself with the different sections.
 Some of them already exist, but some need to be filled in.
 DO NOT add any code to the HTML file itself.

-* [ ] Following the instructions in the `Header/index.js` file, create the Header component.
+* [x] Following the instructions in the `Header/index.js` file, create the Header component.

-* [ ] Following the instructions in the `Tabs/index.js` file, create individual Tabs components.
+* [x] Following the instructions in the `Tabs/index.js` file, create individual Tabs components.

-* [ ] Following the instructions in the `Cards/index.js` file, create individual Cards components.
+* [x] Following the instructions in the `Cards/index.js` file, create individual Cards components.

 ## Stretch Problems